projectcalico/calico/master/getting-started/docker/installation/manual.md

 title: Installing Calico for Docker
 ---

-Calico runs as a Docker container on each host.
+{{site.prodname}} runs as a Docker container on each host.
 The `calicoctl` command line tool can be used to launch the `calico/node` container.

 > **Important**: Before following the steps here ensure that you have satisfied these [requirements]({{site.baseurl}}/{{page.version}}/getting-started/docker/installation/requirements).